 Cumulative net gains (losses) on equity securities sold during the period, which is summarized in the following table (in millions), represents the total net gains (losses) recognized after the initial purchase date of the equity security.
 While these net gains may have been reflected in periods prior to the period of sale, we believe they are important supplemental information as they reflect the economic realized net gains on the securities sold during the period.
 Cumulative net gains are calculated as the difference between the sale price and the initial purchase price for the equity security sold during the period.

-Equ Equity Securities Sold During the Year Ended December 31,
+E Equity Securities So Ended Dec

 2019 2020

 Total sale price \$ 3,134 \$ 4,767

 Total initial cost 858 2,674

 Cumulative net gains (losses) \$ 2,276 \$ 2,093